lakshman-reddy-sudo/sit-lms-notifier/README.md

 ## ✨ What you get in Discord

-### 📬 Announcements (per subject channel)
+### 📬 Announcements (per subject bot)
-Every new announcement shows up with:
+Each subject has its own Discord bot.
+New announcements show up with:
-- The full announcement body (not a summary — the whole thing)
+- The post title as a clickable link directly to the LMS
 - Who posted it and when
-- A direct link to the LMS post
+- A preview of the announcement body
+- In auto mode: **silent** when nothing new (no spam)
-- A friendly "all clear" message when there's nothing new that hour
+- In manual mode: a friendly "all clear" message when there's nothing new

-### 📋 Attendance Report (every hour)
+### 📋 Attendance Report (attendance bot)
-A clean summary showing:
+A clean embed showing every subject with:
-- Attended / Total sessions for every subject
+- Attended / Total sessions
-- Your percentage, color-coded 🔴🟡🟢
+- Percentage, color-coded 🔴 🟡 🟢
 - **How many more classes you need to hit 75%** (if you're below)
 - **How many classes you can safely skip** (if you're above)
 - Overall totals across all subjects